jorgeAML/XLVExercisEscript/Chapter5_Loops/readme.md

 Write a program that displays all the numbers from 100 to 1000, ten per line, that are divisible by 5 and 6.
 Numbers are separated by exactly one space.

 ---
+### 5.11 Find numbers divisible by 5 or 6, but not both
+Write a program that displays all the numbers from 100 to 200, ten per line, that are divisible by 5 or 6, but not both.
+Numbers are separated by exactly one space.

+---